yangjiao2/INTERVIEW-PREPARATION/SystemDesign/caching.md

 4. kafka (message):  Message brokers store messages on disk first, and then consumers retrieve them in memory

 5. db
-- WAL(Write-ahead Log): data is written to WAL first before building the B tree index
+- WAL(Write-ahead Log): data is written to WAL first before building the B tree index, more on [write-ahead.md](write-ahead.md).
 - Bufferpool: A memory area allocated to cache query results
 - Materialized View: Pre-compute query results and store them in the database tables for better query performance
 - Transaction log: record all the transactions and database updates